 Palaces were built by the influential Rohan dynasty in the 18th century on the plain: the château des Rohan in Saverne and the palais Rohan in Strasbourg.

-Alsace is home to some museums that enjoy great fame throughout Europe:
+The Alsace region is home to some museums that enjoy great fame throughout Europe:

 - The Musée d’Art Moderne et Contemporain de Strasbourg (MAMCS, Museum of Modern and Contemporary Art), Strasbourg.